darasus/ai-blog/content/go-language-for-distributed-computing.md

   developers to build machine learning functionality into their apps, making the language ideal for use cases like image recognition, natural language processing, and more.
+intro: >-
+  Knowing the right tool for the job is essential to efficiency and performance.
+Distributed computing is a branch of computer science that deals with problem-solving tasks that cannot be solved by analyzing and working with them individually.
+Distributed computing relies on the collective processing power and memory of many computers rather than just one.
+Everything from big data, machine learning, artificial intelligence, natural language processing, neural networks, speech recognition, and more involve distributed computing.

+  A great example of distributed computing is file sharing.
+If you upload a file to Dropbox or Google Drive, it’s stored on multiple servers at once rather than locally on your hard drive or in a folder on your desktop like normal files.
+The same concept is true for distributed computation: instead of running an application within individual software running on your operating system (like when you run a program on Word or Excel), it involves breaking down the processes into smaller parts that can each be run independently on different machines at once.
 ---

 ## What is Go Language?